-24915-CL-5PL-70-00001 - SDC 1200 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN
+24915-CL-5PL-80-00001 - SDC 2000 CLOSURE VERIFICATION SAMPLING AND ANALYSIS QUALITY ASSURANCE PROJECT PLAN

+Clean Closure Criteria Quantitative concentrations or levels of contaminants that, if not exceeded, will ensure protection of human health and the environment.
+Criteria may consider reasonably expected future land use such that non-residential exposure assumptions may be applied provided continued maintenance and use as non-residential land.
+Closure Performance Standards Requirements or conditions that must be satisfied to close the facility in a manner that is protective of human health and the environment; they are addressed in 24915-80-G01-GGPT-00001, Attachment I - SDC 2000 Closure Plan (CDRL A010) (Attachment I of RCRA Permit).
+The closure performance standards address RCRA, chemical agent, and TSCA closure performance standards, as well as the treatment standards for hazardous debris.
 Closure Target Levels Residual levels of hazardous waste constituents that are acceptable to remain on the BGAD footprint without need for further maintenance or controls (post-closure care).
-Closure Verification Confirmation that the industrial clean closure criteria have been satisfied through an approved sampling and analysis plan.
-Achieving industrial clean closure criteria will allow BGCAPP to close without the need for further maintenance or controls (post-closure care) for future industrial land use.
-Analytical results from closure verification sampling and analysis will be used to demonstrate that industrial clean closure criteria have been met as part of the closure certification process.
+Closure Verification Confirmation that the non-residential clean closure criteria have been satisfied through an approved sampling and analysis plan.
+Achieving the non-residential clean closure criteria will allow BGCAPP to close without the need for further maintenance or controls (post-closure care) for future non-residential land use.
+Analytical results from closure verification sampling and analysis will be used to demonstrate that non-residential clean closure criteria have been met as part of the closure certification process.
 Container Accumulation Area (CAA) Any onsite hazardous waste container accumulation area with hazardous waste accumulating in containers (less than 90-days) subject to the large quantity generator requirements of 401 Kentucky Administrative Regulations (KAR) 39:080 Section 1 (40 Code of Federal Regulations [CFR] 262.17) that meets the conditions for exemption from the storage facility requirements in 40 CFR 124, 264 through 268, and 270.
 Contamination The deposition, absorption, or adsorption of a hazardous substance on surfaces, equipment, structures, personal protective equipment, or personnel.
 Agent-contaminated items are those where agent is known or suspected to be on or contained within the matrix at a level of potential health concern such that safeguards are required.
 Comparability The qualitative DQI defining the degree to which one data set can be compared to another.
-Completeness The quantitative DQI defining the percent of valid usable data obtained compared to the amount that was expected.
-It is used to determine if sufficient data was generated to drive decision making and is calculated as follows: $\text{Completeness} = (\text{Number of Measurements Judged Valid}) / (\text{Total Number of Measurements}) 100\%$ Data Validation An analyte- and sample-specific process that extends the evaluation of data beyond method, procedural, or contractual compliance to determine the analytical quality of a specific data set.
-Data Verification The process of evaluating the completeness, correctness, and conformance/compliance of a specific data set against the method, procedural, or contractual requirements.
-Data verification involves evaluation of performance against the requirements identified in the SAP or referenced documents and is performed during or immediately following completion of field or laboratory data collection.
-Data Quality Indicator (DQI) A parameter indicating the qualitative and quantitative degree of quality associated with measurement data.